 The slippery elm is a large, deciduous tree that is native to North American from Texas to Manitoba, and from Florida to Quebec.
 When growing in well-drained soils, it can reach a height of 60 feet (20 meters).
 The inner bark of the branches is collected in spring.
 Slippery elm bark added to room temperature water has a slippery and mucilaginous consistency.
 Native Americans used soaked slippery elm bark as a natural bandages.
 Many tribes also wrapped slippery elm around stored food to prevent spoilage.
 Slippery elm also served as a food during famine and for making porridge for small children and elderly persons.

 Specific: Slippery Elm should be taken with at least 250mL (8 oz) of liquid.
-Other drugs should be taken 1 hour prior to or several hours after consumption of slippery elm.
+Orally administered drugs should be taken one hour prior to or several hours after consumption of slippery elm.
 The mucilage may slow the absorption of orally administered drugs.

 General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.